jonhusson/gdd_demo/README.md

 target_names = ['stromatol', r'\b' + 'Gamuza Formation' + r'\b']
 ```

-meaning that words containing the string fragment `stromato` will be returned (i.e., stromatolite, stromatolitic), as well as the phrase `Gamuza Formation`, provided the latter is bound by non-alphanumeric characters (e.g., `TheNotGamuza Formation` will not be returned).
+meaning that words containing the string fragment `stromatol` will be returned (i.e., stromatolite, stromatolitic), as well as the phrase `Gamuza Formation`, provided the latter is bound by non-alphanumeric characters (e.g., `TheNotGamuza Formation` will not be returned).
 This list can be altered to anything you like:

 ```
 target_names = ['Mexico', 'mountain']